zebrunner/carina/docs/dataproviders.md

 ```

 ## XLS/CSV data-providers
-Carina test framework provides the possibility to write all the tests with data providers in one place include parametrization using external XLS/CSV spreadsheets.
+Carina test framework provides the possibility to write all the tests with data providers in one place including parametrization, using external XLS/CSV spreadsheets.
 First of all, you need to declare the test class that extends `AbstractTest.java`:
 After that, you can specify the data provider tests as follows.
 ```java
 public class DataprovidersSampleTest extends AbstractTest {